 4. Prime Video

 There are several reasons for Amazon’s dominance in OTT, including its movie offerings and sports streaming.
 It had 175 million users as of 2021.

 Hulu is a strong platform with 100 million viewers and almost 45.3 million paying subscribers a the end of 2021.
 It is a favorite for many due to its original content and exclusive series.
 Experts predict a steady viewer growth over the next few years.

 Streaming ads aren’t usually sold for a specific slot on a specific show at a specific time like linear TV.
 That’s because much of the content is on demand.
-With OTT advertising, you can reach a smaller but more targeted audience and get more granular insights.
-OTT ads are delivered directly to viewers via an online streaming service, and there are three primary ways of purchasing them:
+With OTT advertising, you can reach a smaller but more targeted audience and get more granular insights than traditional cable.
+OTT video ads are delivered directly to viewers via an online streaming service, and there are three primary ways of purchasing them:

-- Programmatic: Uses automation software to purchase ad slots, which are displayed through demand-side platforms (DSP).
+- Programmatic adveritising: Uses automation software to purchase ad slots, which are displayed through demand-side platforms (DSP).